jodal/biip/docs/quickstart.md

 ]
 ```

-The first Element String is the GTIN of the trade item inside the
+The first element string is the GTIN of the trade item inside the
 logistic unit.
 As with SSCC's, this is also available directly from the
 [`ParseResult`][biip.ParseResult] instance: